SuddalaSankeerthana/aws-user-account-creation/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is to a simple web app which takes the user details and creates the account and store them in aws [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts